Ron Paul 2008 presidential campaign: Campaign developments

 These are events related to Ron Paul's official 2008 campaign.
 For events related to the independent grassroots movement around him (the "Ron Paul Revolution"), see Grassroots campaign efforts.

 First quarter 2007

 Paul formed a presidential exploratory committee on January 11.
 He also acquired data on public interest in his running for president around February 19.
 Based on the results from the exploratory committee and polling, Paul officially entered the race on March 12.

 In a February CNN landline opinion poll, Paul was the candidate with the least name recognition besides John H. Cox.
-On March 20, Paul signed the American Freedom Agenda Pledge.
+In March, Paul signed the American Freedom Agenda Pledge.

 Second quarter 2007

 On June 30, 2007, in Des Moines, Iowa, Iowans for Tax Relief and the Iowa Christian Alliance invited all Democratic Party candidates and all Republican presidential candidates except Paul to a presidential candidates forum.
 Six candidates appeared: Mitt Romney, Sam Brownback, Jim Gilmore, Mike Huckabee, Tommy Thompson, and Tom Tancredo.
 In July, The New York Times wrote that Paul's "message draws on the noblest traditions of American decency and patriotism."